reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2-ex02.md

 1. Once you have verified that IoT hub is receiving the telemetry, press **Ctrl-C** in the Azure Cloud Shell and Visual Studio Code windows.

     Ctrl-C is used to stop the running apps.
 Always remember to shut down unneeded apps and jobs.

+## Summary

+In this exercise, you have created a simulator using c# to simulate telemetry data and send to IoT Hub and verified it.

+### You have successfully completed the lab !!